qthequartermasterman/fallout-houston-campaign/docs/Story/Act1/Quest2.md

 - The player, determined to investigate the Spaceport, heads towards its perimeter, surrounded by the remnants of pre-war technology and guarded by Lone Star Republic patrols.
 - At the Spaceport's entrance, they witness a heated standoff between a Lone Star Republic patrol and a group of Galveston Pirates.
 The Pirates seem interested in the Spaceport's secrets.
 - The player has a choice: intervene and assist the Lone Star Republic or observe and make a decision based on the unfolding situation.
 Their choice will affect their standing with the factions and future interactions.

+As the party makes their way toward the outskirts of Scarsdale, the landscape shifts.
+The broken pavement gives way to cracked earth, and rusted debris becomes more common.
+The twisted remnants of pre-war technology, including cars, planes, and the occasional rocket dot the landscape, an eerie testament to humanity's past glory.

+Approaching the Spaceport's perimeter, you notice the looming chain-link fence topped with razor wire that separates the wasteland from the secrets held within.
+The fence is surrounded by makeshift guard towers, each manned by heavily armed Lone Star Republic soldiers.
+The tension in the air is palpable as you draw closer.

+At the Spaceport's entrance, the scene comes into focus.
+A group of Galveston Pirates, their attire a motley mix of scavenged armor and leather, is engaged in a heated standoff with a Lone Star Republic patrol.
+The pirates, bearing crude weapons and a few salvaged firearms, shout demands and threats while the Republic soldiers maintain a defensive formation, weapons trained on their adversaries.

+As you observe from a distance, the conversation between the two groups escalates.
+The Pirates seem interested in gaining access to the Spaceport and its rumored pre-war secrets.
+The Lone Star Republic patrol, meanwhile, stands resolute, determined to protect the valuable assets within.

 ### Player's Decision

 - If the player intervenes on the side of the Lone Star Republic, they help repel the Galveston Pirates' advance.
 This action earns them favor with the Lone Star Republic, who view the player as an ally in protecting the Spaceport.